Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Can the appointment of an arbitrator be challenged?
 Can an arbitrator be disqualified?
 What is the procedure for this?

 The appointment of an arbitrator can be challenged, provided that there are circumstances that question his or her impartiality, independence or qualifications.
 In practice, the latter requires that the arbitration agreement has identified specific qualifications for arbitrators.
 However, if the arbitrator's qualifications are evidently inadequate, the appointment can be challenged even if the parties have not agreed on specific qualification requirements.
-A party cannot use circumstances already known to it in order to challenge an appointment, provided that it contributed to the appointment.
+A party cannot use circumstances that are already familiar to the party in order to challenge an appointment, provided that the party contributed to the appointment.

-Unless agreed otherwise, a party which objects must submit a written reasoned challenge before the tribunal within 15 days of it becoming aware of the relevant circumstances.
+Unless agreed otherwise, a party which objects must submit a written reasoned challenge before the tribunal within 15 days of the party becoming aware of the relevant circumstances.
 The tribunal will reach a decision on the objection unless the arbitrator withdraws from his or her assignment or the other party agrees with the objection.
-The tribunal’s decision can be appealed to the ordinary courts within one month of the parties receiving the decision.
+The tribunal’s decision can be appealed to the ordinary courts within one month from the decision is received by the parties.
 The ordinary court's decision cannot be appealed.
 Further, the same objection cannot be used as an invalidating factor or obstacle against recognition and enforcement of the award.

 Save for any agreement to the contrary, new arbitrators will be appointed pursuant to the same appointment procedure.